 3.1 Board Meetings

 Minutes of Board meetings together with decisions made by way of resolution passed are duly recorded and properly kept by the Company Secretary.
+The Minutes of each meeting signed by the Chairman of that meeting or by the Chairman of the next succeeding meeting shall be evidence of the proceedings that the meeting was duly convened and held.

 3.2 Directors' Training